alexcwu1121/stress_in_beams_AR/README.md

 `javac -cp (your classpath) -parameters driver/*.java markerdetector/*.java crosssection/*.java userinterface/*.java simulation/*.java config/*.java`

+Specifically, you should be in the src/ directory where you type this command, where your classpath is in quotation marks ("") and each classpath is separated by semicolons (for Windows) or colons (for Ubuntu).

+Example as shown below (for Ubuntu): </br>
+`javac -cp "../../opencvjar_directory/*:../../jsonjar_directory/*:." -parameters driver/*.java markerdetector/*.java crosssection/*.java userinterface/*.java simulation/*.java config/*.java`

 Once built, run ConfigGenerator to generate config files (you only have to do this once):

 `java config/ConfigGenerator`